Linear spectroscopy of collective modes and the gap structure in two-dimensional superconductors: The toy model

 The Leggett mode frequency $\Omega_{\text{L}}$ solves $\nu \gamma_{\text{L}} \tan \gamma_{\text{L}} = 2 \tilde{g}^{-1}$, with $\sin \gamma_{\text{L}} = \Omega_{\text{L}} / (2 \Delta)$.
 Near the positive-frequency pole, we can approximate

-In the general (asymmetric) case, the key results are that: i) The amplitude modes and ABG mode (at $\vb{q} \rightarrow 0$) \textit{do not} contribute to $\mathcal{C} (\Omega)$; and ii) The Leggett mode \textit{does} contribute an in-gap pole to $\mathcal{C} (\Omega)$, provided that the background field $V_{\rm DC} \ne 0$ (and that the mode is in-gap).
+In the general (asymmetric) case, the key results are that: (i) The amplitude modes and ABG mode (at $\vb{q} \rightarrow 0$) \textit{do not} contribute to $\mathcal{C} (\Omega)$, since the amplitude modes are neutral scalars, and the ABG mode at $\vb{q} = 0$ corresponds to a fluctuation of the (conserved) total charge; and (ii) The Leggett mode \textit{does} contribute an in-gap pole to $\mathcal{C} (\Omega)$, provided that the background field $V_{\rm DC} \ne 0$ (and that the mode is in-gap).
 We make no attempt to explicitly compute the width of the pole, which is controlled by higher-order processes, and is model-dependent.
 However, we expect the resonance to be narrow, since no quasiparticle excitations are available to facilitate decay through low-order processes.

-Fig.~\ref{fig:toy_model}d shows the total absorption ($-\Im \mathcal{C}$, including quasiparticle and collective-mode contributions) for the symmetric toy model.
+Figure \ref{fig:toy_model}(d) shows the total absorption ($-\Im \mathcal{C}$, including quasiparticle and collective-mode contributions) for the symmetric toy model.
 In this case, when the interactions become uniform ($g^{(s)}_{12} \rightarrow g^{(s)}_{11} = g^{(s)}_{22}$), the absorption peak corresponding to the Leggett mode approaches the gap edge.
 For illustrative purposes, in this figure we add a small imaginary part to $\Omega$, tuned by hand to give the pole an approximately equal width in each of the curves.